CompewterTutor/MortarGolf/llm/brief.md

 ### Gameplay Phases

-#### Phase 1: [Pro Shop/Tee Time assignment]
+#### Phase 1: Pro Shop/Tee Time assignment

-- **Duration:** [Until teetime comes]
+- **Duration:** Until teetime comes
 - **Description:** [Players can checkout leaderboards or signup for tee times and get assigned caddy/group]
 - **Player Actions:** [view leaderboard, go to driving range, watch from gallery other players]

-#### Phase 2: [TeeTime]
+#### Phase 2: TeeTime

-- **Duration:** [Players have 30 seconds to get from their carts to the first tee]
+- **Duration:** Players have 30 seconds to get from their carts to the first tee
 - **Description:** Drive to the tee, view teams
-- **Player Actions:** [Get in jeep, drive to tee, select "club"]
+- **Player Actions:** Get in jeep, drive to tee, select "club"

 #### Phase 3: Tee-Off

-- **Duration:** Players are given a 10 second countdown to the start of the round once they all reach the teebox.
+- **Duration:** Players are given a 10 second countdown to the start of the round once they all reach the tee box.
-- **Description:** Players are placed in the "shooting" state on the teebox and can adjust the tee to make their shot as good as possible both for position and for ease of getting their via their jeep.
+- **Description:** Players are placed in the "shooting" state on the tee box and can adjust the tee to make their shot as good as possible both for position and for ease of getting their via their jeep.
 - **Player Actions:** adjust shot launch angle, direction, and spin.
-Then once they start their "backswing" they attempt to shoot via a meter where they have to click once to start the shot, once to determine the power of the shot and once for the followthrough which will determine hook/slice amount.
+Then once they start their "backswing" they attempt to shoot via a meter where they have to click once to start the shot, once to determine the power of the shot and once for the follow through which will determine hook/slice amount.